-'Our vision in the Mathematics Department is to create interesting and purposeful lessons which challenge the students and promote Independent Learning.
-We will instil confidence in the understanding and application of mathematics in the real world.
-We will achieve this by being a leading department that is enthusiastic, reflective, inspirational and innovative.'
+Our vision in the Mathematics Department is to create interesting and purposeful lessons which challenge the students and promote independent learning.
+We aim to instil confidence in the understanding and application of Mathematics in the real world.
+This is achieved through being a department that is enthusiastic, reflective, inspirational and innovative.

 Key Stage 3

 In Mathematics at KS3 our aim is to:

 - Develop a positive attitude towards Mathematics and an appreciation of its practical applications in life

 - Develop problem-solving skills and the ability to use Mathematics in everyday life